globaltravelreport/global-travel-report/content/articles/fly-direct-manila-to-doha-with-philippine-airlines-qatar-air.md

 imageLink: 'https://unsplash.com'
 slug: fly-direct-manila-to-doha-with-philippine-airlines-qatar-air
 metaTitle: '''Fly Direct: Manila to Doha with Philippine Airlines & Qatar Airways'''
-metaDescription: "
-  Australian adventurers seeking new horizons have reason to rejoice with Philippine Airlines' direct flights from Manila to Doha, now in codeshare par..."
+metaDescription: ' Australian adventurers seeking new horizons have reason to rejoice with Philippine Airlines'' direct flights from Manila to Doha, now in codeshare par...'
 keywords: ''
 originalTitle: 'Fly Direct: Manila to Doha with Philippine Airlines & Qatar Airways'
 photographer: